Joe’s Blog: Drought expands and this storm won’t help (THU-10/12)

 Today: Mostly cloudy with more sunshine later this afternoon.
 Windy with gusts to 35 MPH.
 Warm with highs 75-80°.

-Tomorrow: Any showers end 1st thing…then some sunshine for a few hours followed by clouds in the afternoon.
-Blustery with temperatures in the 60s dropping into the evening.
+Tomorrow: Any showers end first thing, then some sunshine for a few hours followed by clouds in the afternoon.
+It’ll be blustery with temperatures in the 60s dropping into the evening.
 It will be chillier for Friday Night Lights.

 +++++++++++++++++++++++++++++++++++++++++++++++++++